zhangdoa/InnocenceEngine/README.md

 l_renderingServer->WaitForFrame(m_RPDC);
 ```

-- Physically-based lighting, photometry lighting interface with support of feature like color temperature.
+- Physically-based lighting, photometry lighting interface with support of real life light measurements like color temperature, luminous flux and so on.

 - Default rendering client support features like:
   - Tiled-deferred rendering pipeline